Skip to main content

 The above are all involved continually in a cycle of source-to-contract, which in turn is in a cycle of source-to-pay.

-The Procurement and Contract Management service are responsible for:
+The procurement and contract management service are responsible for:

 • support the wider ambitions of the council and its partners

-• practice robust contract management
+• practice robust contract management governance

 Our aims, objectives and key priorities

-Council procurement strategic themes
+North Yorkshire Council procurement and contract strategic themes

-YORtender - e-sourcing procurement portal
+E-sourcing procurement portal

 E-purchasing